Radiography Admissions Steps and Materials

 *Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send it to Registration & Records Office).
 You do not have to request that the transcript be evaluated.

 To view all the advanced certificate programs' standards, policies, and procedures, download the Health Professions Policies & Procedures Manual located in the Resources Box.

-Note: All health professions programs require criminal background checks and drug testing.
+Note: Health professions programs require criminal background checks, drug testing, and specific medical requirements including updated vaccinations, current CPR, and PT program students must have a driver’s license.
 Students demonstrating a positive background check or positive drug test will be denied admission to health professions programs.
 Students demonstrating a positive background check or positive drug test while enrolled in health professions programs will be dismissed from the program.